Edmund Heines: Political career

 On 22 January 1928, Heines was arrested in Schongau for his involvement in Willi Schmidt's murder in 1920, which was exposed during a blackmail attempt.
 Heines was transferred to Stettin as the main defendant in the trial for Schmidt's murder.
 The prosecution demanded the death penalty for Schmidt's murder, but the judgement of the Stettin court was 15 years in prison for manslaughter, later lowered to 5 years.
 On 15 June 1928, the NSDAP deputy Wilhelm Frick referred to Heines's conviction in a Reichstag speech as "Outflow of infernal Jewish hatred of the front spirit, against the spirit of national resistance."
 On 14 May 1929 Heines was released from custody by a decision of the Stettin court for a "bail" of 5000 Reichsmarks.
 In 1929, Heines was also convicted of the murder of communist Conrad Pietrzuch, who had been beaten to death by an SA gang led by Heines.
 The trial had to be reopened due to a technical error, and Heines soon received an amnesty because of his supposedly "patriotic" motive.

 Heines held numerous prominent political positions concurrently with his SA positions.
 From August 1929 to June 1930 he was the SA-Führer of Standarte X in Munich, the Nazi Party headquarters.
 He was also an Ortsgruppenleiter (Local District Leader) in the Munich Party organization and served as the Adjutant to Gauleiter Adolf Wagner.
 From May to August 1930 he was the Gau Propaganda Leader in Gau Groß-Munich under Wagner.
 From June to November 1930, he was additionally appointed as Acting Gauleiter of Gau Oberpfalz, the Upper Palatinate region of Bavaria.
 Then in November, he became a staff member in the News and Press Department of the Obersten SA-Führung (Supreme SA Leadership) serving there until April 1931.
-In September 1930, Heines was elected to the Reichstag for electoral district 8 (Liegnitz) and remained a Reichstag deputy until his death.
+In September 1930, Heines was elected to the Reichstag for electoral constituency 8 (Liegnitz) and remained a Reichstag deputy until his death.